jgow/org.openhab.binding.mqtt.frigatesvr/README.md

   - Check the version in the `<parent>` hierarchy.
 If it is not the same as that noted earlier from the bundles/pom.xml file, then change it so that it is (it most likely will not be as openHAB develops).
 If the numbers are not the same you will get a build error.
 Save file if changed
 - In the openhab-addons directory, start the build.

-In Linux, the steps are:
+On Linux, the steps are:

 - `git clone https://github.com/openhab/openhab-addons.git`
 - `cd openhab-addons/bundles`